 Plant Medicine VII: The Nervines

-In our Plant Medicine Series we follow each plant on a journey to understand its roles in human health.
+In our Plant Medicine Series we follow each plant on a journey to understand its roles in human health and discover profound healing plant relationships.
 These classes introduce herbs using an in-depth, bioregional, experiential method that includes:

 - Botany and Ecology: methods for identifying the plants and finding them in their habitat